autocme/GitHubSyncer/README.md

 ## Support

 For issues and questions:
-- Create an issue on GitHub
+1. Check the troubleshooting section
-- Check the logs at `/logs` page
+2. Review the logs in the web interface
-- Review the system status at `/dashboard`
+3. Create an issue on GitHub with detailed information